 There will be various cranes and other structures on the main deck of the FPSO.
-The main structure that has been considered with respect to building downwash effects is the wheelhouse and accommodation block.
+The main structures that have been considered with respect to building downwash effects are the wheelhouse, accommodation block and reciprocating engines building.

 5.3.3 Dispersion modelling parameters